Social Media Intervention for Online Victimized Youth (SMILEY)

 Principal Investigator

-Candice Biernesser, PhD, LCSW, MPH
+Candice Biernesser, PhD

 Emily Alexander